KRQB

-KRQB (96.1 MHz) is one of four Southern California FM radio stations branded as "Que Buena" and which all play Regional Mexican music.
+KRQB (96.1 FM) is one of four Southern California radio stations branded as "Que Buena" and which all play Regional Mexican music.
 Its owner is Estrella Media.
-KRQB shares the same weekday morning show as the three Los Angeles-area Que Buena stations, but has local DJs the rest of the day.
+KRQB shares the same weekday morning show, midday, afternoon and evening shows as the three Los Angeles-area Que Buena stations.
 KRQB is licensed to San Jacinto, California, and serves the Riverside-San Bernardino radio market.

 KRQB has an effective radiated power (ERP) of 1,400 watts, as a Class A station.
 Its transmitter is off Pisgah Peak-Oak Glen Road in Yucaipa.

 History

 In 1990, the station signed on as KWRP.
 It programmed an adult standards music format and was owned by the H.S.C.
 Radio Corporation.
 On January 22, 2003, the station made a switch, airing Regional Mexican music under the branding of "Fiesta Mexicana."
 It later re-branded to "Ranchera 96.1" on February 25, 2003.

 Over the next couple of years, the station evolved into hurban music, changing its call sign to KWIE, known as "Wild 96.1."
 The playlist consisted of Hip-Hop/R&B and Reggaeton, and used the slogan Hip-Hop y más.
 In late 2006 KWIE changed to a Rhythmic Contemporary format.
 It kept the Hip-Hop and R&B music, but eliminated Reggaeton.
 As a result, the slogan changed from "Hip-hop y más" to "#1 for Hip-Hop."
 With the rhythmic contemporary format, KWIE competed with 99.1 KGGI, a rhythmic station also heard around the Inland Empire.

 On July 19, 2007, the station was sold to Liberman Broadcasting Inc. for $25 million.
-When the deal closed, the KWIE call letters moved to 93.5 FM in Ontario, California (formerly under the call sign KDAI).
+When the deal closed, the callsign KWIE moved to 93.5 FM in Ontario, California (formerly under the call sign KDAI).
 That station simulcasts 93.5 KDAY in Redondo Beach.
 Liberman switched 96.1 to the call letters KRQB, representing Riverside Que Buena.

 On August 1, 2007, KRQB launched the "Que Buena" Regional Mexican format in the Inland Empire.
 KRQB joined the trimulcast of the three Los Angeles-area stations (KEBN Garden Grove, KBUE Long Beach, and KBUA San Fernando) in broadcasting Don Cheto's popular morning show.
 The midday, PM drive, evening and weekend dayparts have a team of local, Inland Empire DJs, different than those heard on the LA trombo.